-Tampa Bay Buccanners QB Jameis Winston Under Investigation For Allegedly Groping Female Uber Driver
+Tampa Bay Buccaneers QB Jameis Winston Under Investigation For Allegedly Groping Female Uber Driver

 Tampa Bay Buccaneers quarterback Jameis Winston became the latest male celebrity accused of sexual misconduct, after a female Uber driver alleged that he groped her in the crotch in 2016.

-Earlier on Friday, BuzzFeed News obtained a copy of a letter sent by the NFL to the now-former Uber driver, where the woman, who chose only to be identified as “Kate,” was informed that the league is now investigating into her allegations that Jameis Winston had groped her while on a ride in Scottsdale, Arizona.
+Earlier on Friday, BuzzFeed News obtained a copy of a letter sent by the NFL to the now-former Uber driver, where the woman, who chose only to be identified as “Kate,” was informed that the league is now investigating her allegations that Jameis Winston had groped her while on a ride in Scottsdale, Arizona.
 NFL spokesman Brian McCarthy did not go into much detail when pressed by BuzzFeed News, telling the publication that the league is currently working with Uber to get more information on the matter.

 According to BuzzFeed News, the incident happened in downtown Scottsdale on Sunday, March 13, 2016 at around 2 a.m., when Kate was informed that she would be chauffeuring Winston, then fresh off his rookie season as the first-overall pick in the 2015 NFL draft.
 As noted by Deadspin, Winston was in town at that time for a charity flag football event organized by NFL Hall of Famer and Super Bowl-winning quarterback Kurt Warner.